Web Development Basics

 What is the purpose of a README file?

-A README file is usually the first file a user sees when they open a project,
+A README file is usually the first file a user sees when they open a project, and acts as a guide for anyone who wants to understand or contribute to the project.

 A README file should include: